Decade of weak profits prompts rethink for global banks in China

-HONG KONG(Reuters) - A decade of poor earnings in mainland China is forcing global investment banks to shift focus from areas dominated by local players such as stock market listings to complex but more lucrative credit products.
+HONG KONG, Dec 11(Reuters) - A decade of poor earnings in mainland China is forcing global investment banks to shift focus from areas dominated by local players such as stock market listings to complex but more lucrative credit products.

-Citigroup (C.N), UBS Group AG UBSG.VX and Morgan Stanley (MS.N) are among the big lenders hoping a jump in demand for securitization and corporate bond underwriting will help transform their fortunes in the world’s second largest economy.
+Citigroup, UBS Group AG and Morgan Stanley are among the big lenders hoping a jump in demand for securitisation and corporate bond underwriting will help transform their fortunes in the world’s second largest economy.

 These structures, which command a higher banking fee because of their complexity, are becoming popular as they allow banks to shift credit risks to investors and offer new funding sources to companies as China’s economy slows.